shnam7/wicle-site/docs/index.md

 ---

 # Introduction
-Wicle is a modular component library for web development.
-It has rich collection of scss mixin's and functions, and some typescript library for web front-end developers.
+Wicle is a modular component library for web front-end development.
+It provides a collection of web components in scss and typescript modules.

 # Installation
 ```sh